albertattard/java-boot-camp/01 - Primer.md

 $ java -cp path/to/lib-a.jar:path/to/lib-b.jar path.to.mainclass
 ```

-One or more JAR files can be included in a class path.
-We need to include two JAR files for our applicaiton to run.
+One or more JAR files can be included in a classpath separated by a colon (`:`) on a Mac or semicolon (`;`) on a Windows OS.
+We need to include two JAR files for our application to run.

 1. Our application JAR file, found at

     ```bash
     ./build/libs/demo.jar
     ```

+    The above JAR is built and produced by Gradle

 1. The Guava JAR file.